flutter/website/src/content/platform-integration/macos/install-macos/install-macos-from-android.md

 ---
-title: Add macOS devtools to Flutter from Android start
+title: Add macOS as a target platform for Flutter from Android start
 description: Configure your system to develop Flutter mobile apps also on macOS.
 short-title: Starting from Android
 ---